Computing

 In the EYFS opportunities for technology and computing will be integrated daily as part of our pupils play.
 Role play areas, at times, will contain both functioning and model/broken devices e.g. mobiles, telephones, ‘walkie talkies’, digital cameras for pupils to use.
 Remote control toys and Beebots will also be shared with the children.
 Pupils will be exposed to devices with a keyboard and mouse mat in small groups, using the Chrome books and window laptops, to enable them to further develop their pre learnt touch screen devices used at home.
 Voice recorders are used to help the children hear their own voice and experience playing back their recording.
 The EYFS pupils have opportunities to interact with the smart screens in their classes.

-In KS1 and KS2, we deliver our Computing Curriculum through the Rising Stars Switched on Computing Scheme of Work.
-Children have access to Chrome books and Windows laptops that are in a trolley that can be wheeled to the classroom.
+In KS1 and KS2, we deliver our Computing Curriculum through a bespoke curricum created by Wandsworth IT with links to our cross curricular themes.
+Children have access to iPads, Chrome books and Windows laptops that are in a trolley that can be wheeled to the classroom.

 Teachers can choose to deliver Computing on a weekly basis for the duration of the half-term, or they can block it in bigger chunks.